Organisations we have worked with include:

 Chance for Childhood

 Chance for Childhood is an international children’s charity working in seven African countries to strengthen and empower local communities to protect children facing injustice.
-We worked with Chance for Childhood to help them understand the global standards on safeguarding and the associated legal requirements and the difference between safeguarding and protection.
-We supported them to implement their child protection policy and establish their processes for reporting abuse.Read more
+We delivered training to help Chance for Childhood understand the global standards on safeguarding and the associated legal requirements and the difference between safeguarding and protection.
+With lots of technical innovation in their programme work, we helped them think about safeguarding on the internet as part of their responsibilities and we supported them to implement their child protection policy and establish their processes for reporting abuse.Read more

 Deaf Child Worldwide

 Deaf Child Worldwide is the international development arm of the National Deaf Children’s Society.
 It is the UK's leading international charity for deaf children in developing countries.
 We supported Deaf Child Worldwide to revise its child protection policy to ensure that it meets international standards for protection and safeguarding.
 A key element of the design was to ensure that it meets the needs of deaf children.
-We also worked with Deaf Child Worldwide’s programmes teams in the UK and overseas to develop mechanisms for assessing and supporting child protection practice in their partner organisations, linking them to our partner in Kenya, Pendekezo Letu, for additional support.Read more
+We also worked with their programmes teams in the UK and overseas to develop mechanisms for assessing and supporting child protection practice in their partner organisations, linking them to our partner in Kenya, Pendekezo Letu for additional safeguarding training.Read more

 Elbi is social media network that connects people to causes.
 Elbi is a platform for short videos that enables users to hear directly from people who work in the charity or those affected by the issue.
 Just like a dating app, the user swipes left and right and if the cause inspires the viewer they tap a heart to donate.
 We helped raise awareness of the importance of safeguarding across the business and supported Elbi to strengthen its safeguarding process in its operations.Read more